ExtraMile Convenience Stores: Rebranding efforts

 In 2019, ExtraMile went under rebranding efforts that refreshed the interior design of their store locations.
 The rebrand also introduced in-house branding for merchandise and a greater emphasis on food service.
 The same year, ExtraMile introduced a loyalty rewards program and delivery service.

 By 2025, the company again refreshed their stores, modernizing both exterior storefronts and general brand imaging.

 ExtraMile Arena and LAFC deal

 In 2019, ExtraMile entered into an agreement with Boise State University to naming rights over the campus' indoor-arena.
 The deal was signed for 15 years, effectively renaming Taco Bell Arena to ExtraMile Arena.

 In September 2020, ExtraMile partnered with the Los Angeles Football Club to become the "Official Convenience Store of LAFC."

-Products and services

-Fuel and convenience retail

-ExtraMile stores operate in conjunction with Chevron and Texaco gas stations.
-ExtraMile locations typically offer convenience-retail products, such as snacks, beverages, grocery and household essentials, and food-service items.
-Locations also typically include a degree of proprietarily branded items under the brand ExtraGood.

-Digital and analytic efforts

-In January 2024, ExtraMile piloted a tool that integrated AI-powered virtual assistants in three stores.
-The program also analyzed foot traffic and leveraged social media content in an attempt to enhance customer experience.

 Community engagement

 ExtraMile contributes to local communities through individual store-owned initiatives, regular charitable donations, and sponsorships for new stores.
 In July 2020, ExtraMile participated in 24/7 Day, an event hosted by the NACS Foundation to raise funds for and honor first responders and medical workers.

 In 2021, ExtraMile celebrated the opening of their 1,000th location by donating $2,500 to the Vernon, Alabama high school band, cheerleading team, and other sports teams.